rudidude86/gura-lang.github.io/documents/File-Operation.md

 Each of Streams and Directories is associated with a uniquely identifiable string called **pathname**.
-A framework called **Path Manager** is responsible of recognizing pathname for Stream and Directory and dispatching jobs related to file operation to appropriate processes that have been registered by embedded and imported Modules.
+A framework called **Path Manager** is responsible of recognizing pathname for Stream and Directory and dispatching file operations to appropriate processes that have been registered by built-in and imported Modules.

 ## {{ page.chapter }}.2.
 Pathname